oracleNetworkProtocol/plugchain/docs/get-started/mainnet.md

 --fees 20uplugcn --chain-id plugchain_520-1
 ```

 :::warning
-**Important**
+**important**

-Backup the `config` directory located in your plugchaind home (default ~/.plugchain/) carefully!
-It is the only way to recover your validator.
+Be sure to back up the `config` directory in your home (~/.plugchain/ by default) directory!
+This is the only way to recover validators if your server disk is damaged or if you are migrating your server.
 :::

-If there are no errors, then your node is now a validator or candidate (depending on whether your delegation amount is in the top 50)
+If the above command gives no errors, your node is already a validator or candidate (depending on whether your Voting Power is in the top 50)